DarrenTanui01/BBT3104-Lab6of6-QueryOptimization/lab_submission.md

 Node: Aggregate, Actual Rows: 1, Estimated Rows: 1, Q-Error: 1.0

-While results output as a query_results.yaml file is:
+While results on the output section as a query_results.yaml file is:
 query: |2-

       SELECT MIN(t.title) AS movie_title